-We have included only systematic reviews (systematic literature search. detailed methodology with inclusion/exclusion criteria) published in full text, in English, from the year 2000 that report results separately for people with diagnosis of schizophrenia, а schizoaffective disorder, schizophreniform disorder or first episode schizophrenia.
+We have included only systematic reviews (systematic literature search. detailed methodology with inclusion/exclusion criteria) published in full text, in English, from the year 2000 that report results separately for people with diagnosis of schizophrenia, schizoaffective disorder, schizophreniform disorder or first episode schizophrenia.
+Due to the high volume of systematic reviews we have now limited inclusion to systematic metaanalyses.
+Where no systematic meta-analysis exists for a topic, systematic reviews without meta-analysis are included for that topic.
 Reviews were identified by searching the databases MEDLINE, EMBASE, CINAHL, Current Contents, PsycINFO and the Cochrane library.
 Hand searching reference lists of identified reviews was also conducted.
 When multiple copies of reviews were found, only the most recent version was included.
-Reviews with pooled data are prioritised for inclusion.

-Review reporting assessment was guided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) checklist, which describes a preferred way to present a meta-analysis.
-Reviews rated as having less than 50% of items checked have been excluded from the library.
+Review reporting assessment was guided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) checklist which describes a preferred way to present a meta-analysis.
+Reviews reporting less than 50% of items have been excluded from the library.
 The PRISMA flow diagram is a suggested way of providing information about studies included and excluded with reasons for exclusion.
 Where no flow diagram has been presented by individual reviews, but identified studies have been described in the text, reviews have been checked for this item.
 Note that early reviews may have been guided by less stringent reporting checklists than the PRISMA, and that some reviews may have been limited by journal guidelines.

 Evidence was graded using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) Working Group approach where high quality evidence such as that gained from randomised controlled trials (RCTs) may be downgraded to moderate or low if review and study quality is limited, if there is inconsistency in results, indirect comparisons, imprecise or sparse data and high probability of reporting bias.
 It may also be downgraded if risks associated with the intervention or other matter under review are high.
 Conversely, low quality evidence such as that gained from observational studies may be upgraded if effect sizes are large or if there is a dose dependent response.
-We have also taken into account sample size and whether results are consistent. precise and direct with low associated risks (see end of table for an explanation of these terms).
+We have also taken into account sample size and whether results are consistent, precise and direct with low associated risks (see end of table for an explanation of these terms)2.
 The resulting table represents an objective summary of the available evidence, although the conclusions are solely the opinion of staff of NeuRA (Neuroscience Research Australia).